doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
     collectionClass - A |FQCN| of class that implements ``Collection`` interface and is used to hold documents.
-Doctrine's ``ArrayCollection`` is used by default
+Doctrine's ``ArrayCollection`` is used by default -
+    prime - A list of references contained in the target document that will be initialized when the collection is loaded.
+Only allowed for inverse references.

 .. code-block:: php